benlswift/EmployeeDatabaseMigration/README.md

 ---
 This program reads a CSV file and stores the data of employees into a data transfer object.
 This is then migrated to a database.
-The program is capable of multithreading.
+The program uses multithreading to speed up the persistence.

 ## Requirements
 - Persist data from a CSV to a database